lopezdsr/sql-query/sqlref/sql_reference.template.md

 ## Catalog management
 {: #chapterHiveCatalog}

 The following commands allow users to store table metadata catalog in the {{site.data.keyword.sqlquery_short}} catalog.
-Having the tables, columns, and partitions defined in the catalog allows you to use short table names in the SQL SELECT statements.
+By defining the tables, columns, and partitions in the catalog, you can use short table names in the SQL SELECT statements.
 Each instance of {{site.data.keyword.sqlquery_short}} has its own catalog, and table definitions are not visible from other instances.
-Refer to the section about [catalog management](/docs/services/sql-query?topic=sql-query-hivemetastore) for more details.
+For more information, see [catalog management](/docs/services/sql-query?topic=sql-query-hivemetastore).

 ### Create table
 {: #chapterCreateTable}